 “In the Diversity, Equity, and Inclusion (DEI) profession, a relatively new term has emerged called “Belonging”, Sherelle Morgan, Coordinator for Belonging, shared.
 “Simply put, belonging refers to an individual’s sense of acceptance or the feeling of being part of something.
 Think of that soul-crushing feeling of not belonging and imagine dealing with it every day on campus, in the classroom, on the court/field, or at work.”

-A native of Martinsville, VA, Morgan holds a Bachelor of Arts degree in Psychology from the University of Virginia and will graduate from Bluefield College’s MBA Leadership program in summer 2021.
+A native of Martinsville, VA, Morgan holds a Bachelor of Arts degree in Psychology from the University of Virginia and will graduate from Bluefield University’s MBA Leadership program in summer 2021.
 Her professional background consists of 19 years of human resources leadership experience in areas of recruiting, diversity, equity and inclusion, and talent management.
 She holds six years of enrollment management experience and certifications in 360 Degree Feedback Coaching and Diversity Awareness Training.
-Morgan joined the Bluefield College family in 2015 and currently serves in two capacities: as Director of Online Enrollment and the Coordinator for Belonging.
+Morgan joined the Bluefield University family in 2015 and currently serves in two capacities: as Director of Online Enrollment and the Coordinator for Belonging.

 “I am committed to creating and sustaining an environment where our students, faculty, and staff can thrive,” said Morgan.
 “In the coming weeks and months, I will be working closely with our campus community to promote a culture of belonging.
 This will be an ongoing process that grows and evolves over time.”